-A phrase used to describe someone who tends to be on the quiet side, or a person who does not have much to say when they speak.
+This phrase is used to describe someone who tends to be on the quieter side.
+Put another way, it can refer to someone who does not have much to say when they speak.

 ‘Man Of Few Words’ Origin